Death in Venice (film): Plot

 Composer Gustav von Aschenbach travels to Venice for rest, due to serious health concerns.
 During his ship's arrival, an importunate and conspicuously made-up older man approaches Aschenbach with suggestive gestures and phrases, whereupon Aschenbach turns away indignantly.
 Aschenbach takes quarters in the beachside Grand Hotel des Bains on the Venice Lido.
 While awaiting dinner in the hotel's lobby, he notices a group of young Poles with their governess and mother, and becomes spellbound by the handsome boy Tadzio, whose casual dress and demeanor distinguishes him from his modest sisters.
 Tadzio's image causes Aschenbach to recall an increasingly emotional and heated conversation with his friend and student Alfred, in which they question whether beauty is created artistically or naturally, and if beauty, as a natural phenomenon, is superior to art.

 In the following days, Aschenbach observes Tadzio playing and swimming.
 When he manages to get close to the boy in the hotel's elevator, Tadzio seems to throw a seductive look at Aschenbach while exiting the lift.
 Returning to his room in an agitated state, Aschenbach remembers a particularly personal argument with Alfred, and he hesitantly decides to leave Venice.
 However, when his luggage is misplaced at the train station, he is secretly relieved and delighted at the prospect of returning to the hotel in order to be near Tadzio again.
-Before his return, he sees an emaciated man collapse in the station concourse, and, when he attempts to investigate this, the flattering hotel manager speaks in a dismissive matter of exaggerated scandals in the foreign press.
+Before his return, he sees an emaciated man collapse in the station concourse, and, when he attempts to investigate this, the flattering hotel manager speaks in a dismissive manner of exaggerated scandals in the foreign press.